Bangkok beaches are closer than you may realise.

 On your next visit to Thailand you should travel to one of the many beaches near Bangkok, to enjoy some famous Thai seafood and just relax on the waterfront.

-Bangkok is located near the mouth of the Chao Phraya River, which is one of the main rivers feeding into the Gulf of Thailand.
+Bangkok is located near the mouth of the Chao Phraya River, which is one of the main rivers feeding into the Gulf of Thailand and the thing is that it brings a lot of sediment down with it.

-Even within 75 km of Bangkok the beaches are actually not that great, as these beaches around Bangkok are mainly coarse sand with shells and the sea is not at all clear.
+Even within 75 km of Bangkok the beaches are actually not that great, as these beaches close to Bangkok are mainly made up of coarse sand with shells and the sea is not at all clear, because of the sediment I mentioned.

-Year round, but particularly after the rainy season, the water coming from the Chao Phraya River carries a lot of suspended sediment and it is this sediment that makes the water cloudy.
+Year round, but particularly after the rainy season, the water coming from the Chao Phraya River carries a lot of suspended sediment and it is this sediment that makes the water cloudy and not so appealing.

-If you only have a limited amount of time to spare, then you can head on over to Bang Saen beach, which is the closest beach to Bangkok.
+If you only have a limited amount of time to spare but can manage a Bangkok beach day trip, then you can head on over to Bang Saen beach, which is the closest beach to Bangkok.

 At Bang Saen there is a large promenade and the beach area is set out with umbrellas and tables.